TechDroid-Creator/intern-code/README.md

 When trying to run the program for various test cases in short intervals of time, if the program pops an error as shown in error1.jpg refer to encoded-token-list.txt to bypass this restriction.

+Few possible solutiosn to bypass the rate-limiting can be found at https://stackoverflow.com/questions/13394077/is-there-a-way-to-increase-the-api-rate-limit-or-to-bypass-it-altogether-for-git